verdi327/bettr-server/README.md

 Fitness training simplified.
 Automatically generate 12 week training programs individualized to your training level, sex and training availability.

 This is the backend for `bettr.fit`.
+A live version of the app can be found at [https://bettr.fit](https://bettr.fit)

 The front end client can be found at [https://github.com/verdi327/bettr-server](https://github.com/verdi327/bettr-server).

 ## Introduction